Albert Hofman (footballer)

-Albert Hofman (born 10 April 2003) is a Romanian professional footballer who plays as a forward for Liga II club Chindia Târgoviște.
+Albert Hofman (born 10 April 2003) is a Romanian professional footballer who plays as a forward for Liga II club CSM Olimpia Satu Mare, on loan from Chindia Târgoviște.

 Club career

 He made his Liga I debut for Universitatea Cluj on 5 August 2022, in a 0–1 loss to Petrolul Ploiești.

+Personal life

+His father, Marius, was also a footballer who played in the Romanian second league.